burdiuz/js-deferred-data-access/README.md

 3. type specific handlers always should fallback to defaults if not exists
 4. when applying handlers first should be applied default and then type-specific, default might be overwritten in case of name collision
 5. default handlers applied on RequestType creation and type-specific when its resolved.
-6. introduce CommandDescriptor.resourceType for supposed resource type.
+6. introduce Descriptor.resourceType for supposed resource type.
 Can be string or function that results in a string.
+7. Add WeakMap ResourcePool

 [![Coverage Status](https://coveralls.io/repos/github/burdiuz/js-deferred-data-access/badge.svg?branch=master)](https://coveralls.io/github/burdiuz/js-deferred-data-access?branch=master)
 [![Build Status](https://travis-ci.org/burdiuz/js-deferred-data-access.svg?branch=master)](https://travis-ci.org/burdiuz/js-deferred-data-access)